Feature Selection: A Data Perspective: Feature Selection with Heterogeneous Data

-Over the past few decades, many feature selection algorithms are proposed and they have proven to be effective in handling high-dimensional data.
-However, most of them are designed for a single source of data.
-In many data mining and machine learning tasks, we may have multiple data sources for the same set of data instances.
-For example, recent advancement in bioinformatics reveals the existence of some non-coding RNA species in addition to the widely used messenger RNA.
-These non-coding RNA species function across a variety of biological processes.
-The availability of multiple data sources makes it possible to solve some problems otherwise unsolvable by using a single source since the multi-faceted representations of data can help depict some intrinsic patterns hidden in the data.
-The task of multi-source feature selection is formulated as follows: given $m$ sources of data depicting the same set of $n$ instances, and their matrix representations $\mat{X}_{1}\in\mathbb{R}^{n\times d_{1}},\mat{X}_{2}\in\mathbb{R}^{n\times d_{2}},...,\mat{X}_{m}\in\mathbb{R}^{n\times d_{m}}$ (where $d_{1},...,d_{m}$ denote the feature dimensions), select a subset of relevant features from a target source (e.g., $\mat{X}_{i}$) by taking advantage of all information from all $m$ sources.
+For many learning tasks, we often have multiple data sources for the same set of data instances.
+For example, recent advancements in bioinformatics reveal that non-coding RNA species function across a variety of biological process.
+The task of multi-source feature selection in this case is formulated as follows: given $m$ sources of data depicting the same set of $n$ instances, and their matrix representations $\mat{X}_{1}\in\mathbb{R}^{n\times d_{1}},\mat{X}_{2}\in\mathbb{R}^{n\times d_{2}},...,\mat{X}_{m}\in\mathbb{R}^{n\times d_{m}}$ (where $d_{1},...,d_{m}$ denote the feature dimensions), select a subset of relevant features from a target source (e.g., $\mat{X}_{i}$) by taking advantage of all information from $m$ sources.